SantishaR/RestaurantSite/README.md

 ## Contributing
 - Pull requests are always welcome.
 Please open an issue first to discuss what you want to     alter if you want to make big changes.
-- To clone the project on your local machine, use: https://github.com/SantishaR/RestaurantSite.git;
+- To clone the project on your local machine, use: git clone https://github.com/SantishaR/RestaurantSite.git;

 ## License